bacalhau-project/docs.bacalhau.org/docs/next-steps/networking.md

 sidebar_label: "Networking"
 ---

-# Accessing the Internet from jobs
+# Accessing the Internet from Jobs

-By default, Bacalhau jobs do not have any access to the Internet.
-This is to keep both compute providers and users safe from malicious activity.
+By default, Bacalhau jobs do not have any access to the internet.
+This is to keep both compute providers and users safe from malicious activities.

-However, there are lots of ways to read data from outside the job and write back results.
+However, by using data volumes you can read and access your data from within jobs and write back results.

-## Using data volumes
+## Using Data Volumes

-When you submit a Bacalhau job, you can specify Internet locations to download data from and write results to.
+When you submit a Bacalhau job, you'll need to specify the internet locations to download data from and write results to.
 Both [Docker](../getting-started/docker-workload-onboarding.md) and [WebAssembly](../getting-started/wasm-workload-onboarding.md) jobs support these features.

-Jobs can specify an IPFS CID or HTTP(S) URL to download data from.
+When submitting a Bacalhau job, you can specify the IPFS CID or HTTP(S) URL to download data from.
 The data will be retrieved before the job starts and made available to the job as a directory on the filesystem.
-Jobs can specify as many CIDs or URLs as they need.
-See [the documentation](../all-flags.md) on command line flags `--input-volumes` and `--input-urls` which are accepted by both `bacalhau docker run` and `bacalhau wasm run`.
+When running Bacalhau jobs, you can specify as many CIDs or URLs as needed using `--input-volumes` and `--input-urls` which are accepted by both `bacalhau docker run` and `bacalhau wasm run`.
+See [command line flags](https://docs.bacalhau.org/all-flags) for more information.

-Jobs can write results back to a temporary IPFS node run by Bacalhau, to a persistent IPFS storage location, or directly to a Filecoin storage provider.
-By default, jobs will write results to both a Bacalhau IPFS node and persistently to Filecoin via [Estuary](https://estuary.tech).
-See [the documentation](../all-flags.md) on the `--publisher` command line flag for how to configure this.
+You can write back results from your Bacalhau jobs to; a tempoary Bacalhau IPFS node,  persistent IPFS storage location, or directly to a Filecoin storage provider.
+By default, jobs will write results to both a Bacalhau IPFS node and persistently to Filecoin through [Estuary](https://estuary.tech) using the `--publisher` command line flag for .
+See [command line flags](https://docs.bacalhau.org/all-flags) on how to configure this.

-To use these features, the data to download has to be known before the job starts.
-For some workloads, the required data is computed as part of the job or the purpose of the job is to process web results.
+To use these features, the data to be downloaded has to be known before the job starts.
+For some workloads, the required data is computed as part of the job if the purpose of the job is to process web results.
 In these cases, networking may be possible during job execution.

-## Accessing the Internet from within jobs
+## Specifying Jobs to Access the Internet

-Docker jobs on Bacalhau can specify that they need one of:
+To run Docker jobs on Bacalhau to access the internet, you'll need to specify one of the following:

-* `full` networking (unfiltered networking for any protocol)
+* **full**: unfiltered networking for any protocol `--network=full`
-* `http` networking (HTTP(S)-only networking to a specified list of domains)
+* **http**: HTTP(S)-only networking to a specified list of domains `--network=http`
-* `none` (no networking at all, the default)
+* **none**: no networking at all, the default `--network=none`

 :::tip
-This option is separate from the above options for data volumes – specifying `none` will still allow Bacalhau to download and upload data before and after the job.
+Specifying `none` will still allow Bacalhau to download and upload data before and after the job.
 :::

 Jobs using `http` must specify the domains they want to access when the job is submitted.
 When the job runs, only HTTP requests to those domains will be possible and data transfer will be rate limited to 10Mbit/sec in either direction.